2026 Most Affordable UUÖ±²¥s for Web Design Degrees

 An online bachelor's degree in web design opens up a range of career options in the digital world.
 Graduates are equipped for roles in web development, digital design, and user experience (UX) design, among others.
 They may find themselves working in large organizations that hire in-house design staff, in design firms that work for clients, or in their own studios.

 The skills you develop in an online web design program prepare you for other occupations, as well.
 For example, if you're particularly passionate about design, you could use your artistic skills to work as a graphic designer.
-People engaged in this occupation earn a median annual salary of .
+People engaged in graphic design earn a median annual salary of .
 You could also focus on designing special effects and animations for the entertainment industry, including video games.
 These digital artists earn a median annual salary of .

 Further educational pursuits, such as a master's degree in web design or related fields, can enhance your design and technical expertise and potentially lead to higher-level positions.
 An advanced degree typically focuses on more specialized areas like advanced programming, user experience research, and digital strategy, providing a deeper understanding and broader skill set that can lead to leadership roles or specialized design positions.